Soviet Moon rocket plunges to the ground after a minute in flight

 The likely full-scale mockup of the N1 rocket on the launch pad in Tyuratam.
 Credit: TsSKB Progress

-The rollout of the N1 rocket before its first launch in February 1969.
+The rollout of the N1 rocket before its first launch on February 9, 1969.

 N1 No. 3L vehicle on the pad in the winter of 1969.